-Your doctor will talk to you about your symptoms, and then he’ll look inside your nose.
-He may start out with an otoscope, an instrument that helps doctors examine the ear and nose.
+Your doctor will talk to you about your symptoms, and then they’ll look inside your nose.
+They may start out with an otoscope, an instrument that helps doctors examine the ear and nose.
 Signs of swelling, congestion, and infection may be obvious, and you may learn right away that it’s sinusitis.

-If your doctor still doesn’t know for sure, he may want to use a light to see inside your nose.
+If your doctor still doesn’t know for sure, they may want to use a light to see inside your nose.